thapecroth/cloudflare-browser-rendering-mcp/README.md

    - Check the Cloudflare Workers logs in the dashboard for any errors
    - Make sure your worker's ALLOWED_ORIGINS includes your domain or localhost
    - If you're getting timeout errors, try increasing the timeout value in the worker

+3. **Screenshot Issues**:
+   - If screenshots aren't persisting between requests, ensure the KV namespace is correctly set up in `wrangler.toml`
+   - Verify your Cloudflare API token has "Workers KV Storage" permissions
+   - Check that the worker is correctly storing and retrieving images from KV storage
+   - If image URLs return 404 errors, the KV data may have expired (default expiration is 1 hour)
+   - For large images or slow sites, try increasing the timeout values in `puppeteer-worker.js`

 3. **Content Extraction Issues**:
    - Some websites may block headless browsers or have anti-scraping measures